-Students can choose to specialize in one of several plans of study including pre-physical/occupational therapy, pre-pharmacy, or pre-med.
-Specializations allow the student to follow a clear career path and fulfill potential prerequisites necessary for graduate and/or professional school in medicine and health sciences.
-Students interested in graduate school in medicine, physical therapy, occupational therapy, and physician assistant studies may opt to follow a pre-health focus, which includes courses required for entrance into graduate school.
+Students can choose to specialize in one of several plans of study including pre-nursing, pre-physicians assistant, pre-physical therapy, pre-occupational therapy, pre-pharmacy, or pre-medical.
+A General Health Sciences plan is designed to prepare pre-nursing students for nursing academic pathways.
+Other specializations, or tracks, allow the student to follow a clear career path and fulfill potential prerequisites necessary for graduate and/or professional school in medicine and health sciences.
+Students interested in graduate and/or professional school in medicine, physical therapy, occupational therapy, and physician assistant studies may opt to follow a pre-health focus, which includes courses required for entrance into graduate school.

 Graduates are prepared for entry-level career opportunities in healthcare and health-related services or for entry into graduate and professional programs.